quicwg/base-drafts/draft-ietf-quic-qpack.md

 {:#fig-draining-index title="Draining Dynamic Table Entries"}

-### Avoiding Head-of-Line Blocking {#overview-hol-avoidance}
+### Blocked Streams

-Because QUIC does not guarantee order between data on different streams, a header block might reference an entry in the dynamic table that has not yet been received.
+Because QUIC does not guarantee order between data on different streams, a decoder might encounter a header block that references a dynamic table entry that it has not yet received.

-Each header block contains a Required Insert Count, the lowest possible value for the Insert Count with which the header block can be decoded.
-For a header block with references to the dynamic table, the Required Insert Count is one larger than the largest Absolute Index of all referenced dynamic table entries.
+Each header block contains a Required Insert Count (see {{header-prefix}}), the lowest possible value for the Insert Count with which the header block can be decoded.
+For a header block with references to the dynamic table, the Required Insert Count is one larger than the largest absolute index of all referenced dynamic table entries.
 For a header block with no references to the dynamic table, the Required Insert Count is zero.

 If the decoder encounters a header block with a Required Insert Count value larger than defined above, it MAY treat this as a connection error of type